How to End a College Essay - Strategies, Tips & Examples

 They showcase a deep understanding of the university's offerings and how these align with their academic and career goals.
 This kind of conclusion demonstrates genuine interest and a strong connection to the school, which can leave a positive impression on admissions committees.

-5. The Look To the Future
+5. End the Essay With a Look To the Future

 Admissions committees want to know how attending their school will help you on your journey.
 To use this method, highlight your future goals at the end of your essay.
 You can highlight what made you want to go to this school in the first place and what you hope to achieve moving forward.
 If done correctly, this can be highly impactful.